What Determines Domain and Page Authority?

 This, in a nutshell, is how DA and PA are determined.
 Many tools and individuals rely on these two numbers to determine how trustworthy you are, and whether or not your site is worth linking or working with.

 How do I increase my PA or DA?

 Links are the key to improving the scores associated with your page and domain authority.
-The more high quality links you have, and the closer those links take you to the “trusted” seeds in the MozTrust database, the higher those metrics will rise.
+The more high-quality links you have, and the closer those links take you to the “trusted” seeds in the MozTrust database, the higher those metrics will rise.

 Keep in mind that your PA and DA do not have an actual impact on your SEO — they will correlate, but can not change your ranking in search engines.
 So just keep in mind that PA and DA matter for different reasons than the rest of your SEO.

-Do you have any questions about page and domain authority that this page didn’t answer?
+Do you have any questions about the page and domain authority that this page didn’t answer?
 Or are you looking for answers to questions about your website grade that you can’t find in the resources section on our website?
 Please don’t hesitate to reach out to us — we’d be happy to help you in any way we can!